English<>Spanish translation certification by teleconference syllabus

 New in 2020:

-Based on our experience with the Spanish Writing Class which helped students improve their writing skills, we will be integrating at least two sessions on English and Spanish writing.
+Based on our experience with the Spanish Writing Class which helped students improve their writing skills, we will be integrating Saturday sessions on English and Spanish writing as well as Word and Excel basics.

 Translations are assigned in both directions: